Review of: Robinhood

 |No Fee ETFs|

-- Advanced Order Support – Robinhood supports market orders, limit orders, stop limit orders, and stop orders.
-Certain orders may be entered as good for the day or good till canceled (GTC).
+- Advanced Order Support – Robinhood supports market orders, limit orders, stop limit orders and stop orders.
+You can enter some orders as good for the day or good till canceled (GTC).

 - Robinhood Instant – Instant access to deposits (under $1,000) and immediate access to your funds after selling stocks.
 You don’t have to wait the typical three business days.

 - Day-Trade Tracking – Although we’re not big fans of day trading, Robinhood will let you track up to three trades in a rolling five-day period.

 - Robinhood Gold (New) – This features introduces after-hours trading, line of credit and larger amounts of instant deposits.

 - Options Trading (New) – Robinhood has rolled out the ability to trade options with no commission fees.

 - Cryptocurrency Trading (New) – Robinhood will now allow you to invest in Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin and Dogecoin, as well as allowing users to track a list of other currencies.

 How Does Robinhood Work?